-We hope everyone’s little ones are having a great school year so far.
-Every year when supporting families we have found there comes a the time when parents and teachers slowly stop saying, “let’s just give them time to settle in and see if the problem is still happening later on...”
+We hope everyone’s little (and not so little) ones are having a great school journey so far.
+At the start of every school year when supporting families we have found there comes a the time when parents and teachers slowly stop saying, “let’s just give them time to settle in and see if the problem is still happening later on...”

 A really common behaviour we see throughout all the year levels at kinder and school is oral motor sensory seeking.